-The reporting entity is Industrial and Commercial Bank of China (New Zealand) Limited (the "Bank", "ICBC NZ").
+The reporting entity is Industrial and Commercial Bank of China (New Zealand) Limited.
 The Bank does not prepare group financial statements as the Bank does not have any subsidiaries.
 The Bank is registered under the Companies Act 1993 and is incorporated in New Zealand.
 The Bank was incorporated on 13 March 2013.
-The financial statements are for the twelve months ended 31 December 2021.
+The financial statements are for the twelve months ended 31 December 2022.

-These financial statements have been prepared in accordance with the requirements of the Companies Act 1993, the Financial Markets Conduct Act 2013, and the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) (the "Order").
+These financial statements have been prepared in accordance with the requirements of the Companies Act 1993, the Financial Markets Conduct Act 2013, and the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended).
+They were approved for issue by the Directors on 24 March 2023.

-They were approved for issue by the Directors on 29 March 2022.
 The address of the Bank's registered office is Level 11, 188 Quay Street, Auckland 1010, New Zealand.
 The Bank provides its products and services to retail and wholesale/institutional customers.

-Basis of Preparation
+(2) Basis of Preparation